Statistical Tests

 To create this card:

-• Select a numerical variable as the “Test Variable”
+• Select a numerical variable as the “Test variable”

 • Select either:

-The output of the Pairwise median mood test contains:
+The output of the Pairwise median Mood test contains:

 • The tested hypothesis

 • A table of pairwise p-values.
-Holding the cursor over any given p-value tells you whether the hypothesis is rejected, or if the test is inconclusive.
+Holding the cursor over any given p-value tells you whether the tested hypothesis is rejected, or if the test is inconclusive.

 Categorical test